 On 25 June, the team of Barcelona’s Sindicato de Manteros packed overnight bags and caught a plane to Madrid.
 They arrived into the Madrid-Barajas Adolfo Suárez Airport after dark and were greeted thunderously by their fellow Madrid anti-racist activists, ready to join up and fight for their rights the following morning.

-The police had blocked off access to Congress, despite confirmation of the location of the protest.
-But I found the demonstrators – they weren’t far away having been shifted to outside the Westin Palace hotel, crammed into a narrow junction between fences and police vans.
-I joined them, waved hello to everyone I knew and started taking photographs while chanting “Regularización ya” and “No human being is illegal” between slogans borrowed from the BLM protests, including “No justice, no peace!”.
+That morning, police had blocked off access to Congress, despite confirmation of the location of the protest.
+But I found the demonstrators – they weren’t far away having been shifted to outside the Westin Palace hotel, crammed into a narrow junction between fences and police vans chanting “Regularización Ya” and “No human being is illegal” between slogans borrowed from the BLM protests, including “No justice, no peace!”.

 I love Spain, Spain is my country.
 But it’s exploiting my people.
 It has to stop!

-With no papers, they have no rights, and for as long as they have no rights, they will continue to be exploited.
-Their slavery will continue to prop up Spain’s economy, whose long-standing global force is partly due to the country’s institutional racism that chooses profit and segregation over fairness and equality – capital over people.
-Immigrants will continue being exploited while many of us continue being free, because Spain’s establishment has made a conscious decision to alow exploitation by prohibiting migrant rights and imprisoning those who challenge the system.
-This is capital-driven oppression.
+With no papers, migrants have no rights, and for as long as they have no rights, they will continue to be exploited.
+Their slavery will continue to prop up the EU’s economy, whose long-standing global force is partly due to the country’s institutional racism that chooses profit over people.
+Immigrants will continue being exploited because Spain’s establishment has made a conscious decision to allow exploitation by prohibiting migrants rights and imprisoning those who challenge the system.